koallen/ntu-report-latex-template/README.md

-# NTU Report LaTeX template
+# NTU Report LaTeX Template
 A LaTeX template for Nanyang Technological University students to write reports.
 This template is adopted from the template provided by the School of Computer Science and Engineering for Final Year Projects.